-Creating a Risk Matrix: 3 Examples
+How to Create a Risk Matrix: 3 Examples

-By ETQ on December 20, 2023
+By ETQ

 Two things are true when it comes to making important decisions that impact your company.
-One, you need a way to quantify risk to make the best choice, and two, you need to be able to explain that choice.

 What is a Risk Matrix?

-How a Risk Matrix Works
+How Does a Risk Matrix Work?

 In simple terms, risk assessment is defined as the probability of an event multiplied by its impact.
 Levels of probability and impact can be broken up into verbal and numerical scales like so: